-New Lenox Township to begin collecting used electronics
+New Lenox Township is collecting used electronics

 Township Traditional Recycling Center is open Monday-Friday, 1:00pm - 3:30 pm and the 4th Saturday of the month, 8:00am - 12:00pm Questions call the Township Office, 815-485-6431.